Located on the Baltic Sea between Lithuania and Estonia, The Republic of Latvia is a country often overlooked by travelers to Europe.

 Prices vary by city but expect to pay around 1.15 EUR for a standard adult ticket if you pay in advance.
 You can buy tickets onboard but they cost more (around 2 EUR).

-In Riga, you can buy a 24-hour pass for 5 EUR, a 3-day pass for 10.00 EUR, or a 5-day pass for 15 EUR.
+In Riga, you can buy a 24-hour pass for 5 EUR, a 3-day pass for 10 EUR, or a 5-day pass for 15 EUR.

 If you are continuing to neighboring countries, the bus is the most common mode of transport.
-On average, a bus from Latvia to Lithuania costs around 14 EUR.
+On average, a bus from Latvia to Lithuania costs around 12 EUR.
 The four-hour ride from Riga to Tallinn, Estonia costs about the same.

-Trains – Train travel is limited and mostly centers around places you can do as day trips from Riga.
+Train – Train travel is limited and mostly centers around places you can do as day trips from Riga.
 Some of the most popular places you can travel from Riga to by train are Jurmala, Gauja National Park, and Daugavpils.
 Anywhere further afield is better accessed by bus.
 You can pretty much travel anywhere in the country for under 20 EUR.

-Budget Airlines – There are no budget airlines operating domestically around Latvia (it’s a small country) but you can get cheap flights in and out of Riga with Air Baltic.
+Flying – There are no budget airlines operating domestically around Latvia (it’s a small country) but you can get cheap flights in and out of Riga with Air Baltic.

-Hitchhiking– It’s very common for young people to hitchhike around the country in the summer.
+Hitchhiking – It’s very common for young people to hitchhike around the country in the summer.
 During the winter, roads can be dangerous as the weather is unpredictable so it’s not advised to hitchhike during this time.
 Hitchwiki is the best website for additional hitchhiking info.

 When to Go to Latvia